The Best Experience: How to Hike the Cliffs of Moher

 I had hiking boots with me, but I wore my runners because I forgot to change after getting off the bus!
 It wasn’t until I was slipping down the muddy footpath, headed towards the cliff-edge that I realised my mistake.
 Shoes with a good grip will put your mind at ease when you’re hiking closer to the edge than you’d like.

 The West Coast of Ireland gets a lot of rain, that’s no secret!
 Even if it’s calling for sunshine (lucky you!) the sea spray of the waves crashing over the Cliffs will absolutely drench you in some spots, so be prepared!

 Always have water, snacks, and a way to contact home!

 This is just standard hiking advice.
 You don’t want to be caught out without any food or water, and with no one knowing where you are!
 Luckily, the hostel or hotel will know where you’ve headed.
 If you don’t get back, you won’t be left stranded!

 Proceed with caution.

-I mean it when I say you’ll be right along the cliff’s edge.
+When you hike the Cliffs of Moher, I mean it when I say you’ll be right along the cliff’s edge.
 When you get to the Visitor’s Centre you’ll see tons of tourists hanging off the edge, playing daredevil.
 It’s not worth it.
 Even in January of 2019, a tourist died while taking a selfie on the Cliffs of Moher.
 Though you’ll be along the Cliffs, you don’t need to worry about falling!
 You’ll be fine as long as you’re taking care and treating the Cliffs with the right amount of caution!